openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
 Frak is a dependency only if you're compiling a new language--it's not necessary to run the parser in your project.
 If you're only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+March 16, 2015.
+Added `parse_with_context()` to let you supply a context for a given string.
+Added Welsh.
+Fixed some Somali book names.
+Added missing punctuation from abbreviations in some languages.
+Reduced size of "eu" files by omitting needless duplicate code.
+Improved testing code coverage and added a fuzz tester in `bin/fuzz`, which uncovered several crashing bugs.

 November 3, 2014.
 Fixed two bugs related to range rewriting.
 Updated frak to the latest development version.
 Added quite a few more languages, bringing the total to 46.